GiulCodez/PyProxyGrabber/README.md

 # PyProxyGrabber
-An Python based Proxy grabber
+A Python based Proxy grabber

 # Libarys used
 sys,